 On the 2nd of July 2015, NASA released audio captured from the Opportunity Rover.4 The sounds that constitute the first audio delivered from Mars are in fact the sounds of vibration measurements from the Opportunity Rover's accelerometer as it travelled across the terrain of the Martian surface.
 Digital interference and lost packets of information punctuate a consistent spectral noise.
 While this audio has all the ambiguities necessary to suggest the song of the Red Planet, we are in fact, listening only to our technological prosthetic selves.

-Stitt's northernly path from his home in Newcastle to Portrush visually harmonises with the trail the Opportunity Rover took on Mars, described in the map published by NASA.
+Stitt's northernly path from Newcastle to Portrush visually harmonises with the trail the Opportunity Rover took on Mars, described in the map published by NASA.
 This is the path that generated the audio.
 There's a loop into Belfast that echoes the path Opportunity took around the Victoria Crater.
 A hook near the end of the trail into Portrush comparatively similar to the rover's turn toward the Eagle Crater.
 It is a detail in Stitt's strategy that highlights the fragility of our navigational reasoning.
 In 1910 Thomas Edison made a short film speculating on what the surface of Mars might look and feel like.5 He imagined giant smoke-breathing alien creatures and reverse gravity.
 Up was down, down was up, all was hostile.

 At each of the arbitrary waypoints along this loosely mirrored trajectory, the photographic evidence of a possible future on the Martian surface, what it might look like and the question of how adequate it might be in sustaining our conception of life, appear in these photographs.
 The Babylonian deity Nergal is one of the first recorded bipedal embodiments we constructed of the wandering red dot in the night sky.
 As with the Roman god that followed, Nergal was an unpleasant creature; god of the underworld, husband of Ereshkigal and associated with disease, war and general mayhem.
 Partner to a yellow plastic bucket, the small, distinctly red petrol generator tethered to the port-a-cabin with wonky struts, remind us of the provisional nature of our survival on this planet and describe the inevitable reality of an existence being scoured by red chlorine sand.